We don’t support this browser anymore.

 Our view

-But future growth rests on its so-called Technology Solutions business.
+Elsewhere, further growth relies on its so-called Technology Solutions business.
 Last we heard, this segment has seen some of its retail partners press pause on plans to open more Customer Fulfilment Centres (CFCs).
 That saw analysts trim their expectations for future growth, leaving the Group’s path to profitability a little unclear and denting investor sentiment.

 CFCs are the cornerstone of Technology Solutions.
 The group charges third-party retailers to use its robotic systems.
 Hundreds of thousands of orders are processed each week, with the help of automated 'bots' scurrying around the trademarked grid systems.